javtrv/bikes/README.md

 - User-Friendly Interface:
   The system provides a user-friendly interface with a sidebar to navigate between the different categories.
 For each main componet (categories, products and rules) there is a page that allows the user to search, create and in some cases delete components.

+  Also the step-by-step form guides the user through the selection process making the process more intuitive and not overwhelming.

 ## Solution details

 For this MVP, the solution is primarily based on the Category component.
 A crucial decision was made to introduce an Order field for each category.
 This decision was motivated by three key factors:

 1. To build the product selection form dynamically according to the order of the categories.
+This approach is user-friendly, as it guides the user through the selection process, ensuring a logical sequence of product selection.

-2. To simplify the queries on the product rules.
+2. Simplify the queries on the product rules.
+By ordering the categories, the system can easily determine what rules are applicable to the selected products.

 3. Development time.

-While this initial implementation focuses on a sequential product selection, the future vision is to allow users to freely select products without a strict order.
+While this initial implementation focuses on a sequential product selection, the future vision is to allow users to freely select products without a strict order and allow more flexibility in the product selection process.

 Additionally, 4 types of rules were implemented: